Yanhuanjin/JDFTx_scripts/README.md

 Containing the lattice information(bohr).
 Hexagonal or Orthorhombic.
 Not support other crystal systems yet.

-(It is just because I used a very stupid way to judge them...
-NEED YOUR HELP!)
+(It is just because I used a very simple way to judge them...
+NEED YOUR CONTRIBUTION!)

 It looks like this: